DEGJS/lazy/README.md

 ## Browser Support
 Lazy depends on the following browser APIs:
 + IntersectionObserver: [Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) | [Polyfill](https://github.com/w3c/IntersectionObserver) (Note: in legacy browsers that don't support IntersectionObserver, elements tagged for lazy loading will still be lazy loaded, but it will occur immediately on page load, rather than when they enter the viewport))

-To support legacy browsers, you'll need to include polyfills for the above APIs.